winf-hsos/webengineering/README.md

-# webengineering
+# Repository for Web Engineering and E-Commerce
-Code for the course "Web Engineering and E-Commerce"
+This repository contains all example code for the class.
+The subfolders are organized by week.